 No matter how it happens, you want to heal as quickly as possible.
 Not being able to fully use your hand and arm can impact daily activities such as cooking, typing, brushing your teeth, and even tying your shoes.
 The faster you can return to full range of motion and be pain-free, the faster you can get your life back to normal.

 Is it Broken or Sprained?

 How do you know if your wrist is sprained?
-It can be difficult to tell on your own, especially if function has been affected or range of motion is limited by swelling.
-Some of the symptoms to look for if you think you might have a sprained wrist include:
+It can be difficult to tell on your own, especially if the sprain is very painful or swollen.
+Some of the symptoms to look for if you think you might have a sprained wrist include1:

 - A popping or tearing sensation when the injury occurs